kasem-sm/SlimeKT/README.md

 ## Introduction 🙋‍♂️

-Article sharing platform where you can _**personalize, subscribe to your favourite topics, get daily-read reminders, explore new authors and share your articles**_.
-It uses the most cutting edge technology in the frontend and backend part such as <b>Ktor, MongoDB and Jetpack Compose.</b>
+An article sharing platform where you can _**personalize, subscribe to your favorite topics, get daily-read reminders, explore new authors, and share your articles**_.
+It uses the most cutting-edge technology in the frontend and backend parts, such as <b>Ktor, MongoDB, and Jetpack Compose.</b>

+It follows the recommended app architecture as stated in official [Android documentation](https://developer.android.com/jetpack/guide)

 ## Documentation 📚

 [![Documentation](https://img.shields.io/badge/Visit-blue?style=for-the-badge)](https://kasem-sm.github.io/SlimeKT)

-We have prepared a detailed guide on every feature, API routes, project structure and documentation of each module, Please visit [here](https://kasem-sm.github.io/SlimeKT) to know more about the same.
-Additionally every major folder such as [`/api`](/api) and [`/features`](/features), contains short documentation in the Github repository itself.
+We have prepared a detailed guide on every feature, API route, and project structure.
+Please visit [here](https://kasem-sm.github.io/SlimeKT) to know more about the same.
+Additionally, every major folder, such as [`/api`](/api) and [`/features`](/features), contains short documentation in the Github repository itself.

 ## Repository overview 📂

-SlimeKT has its own backend built with Ktor.
+SlimeKT has its backend built with Ktor.
 The folder [`/api`](/api) consists of our backend deployed on Heroku.
 SlimeKT Android application resides inside of the [`/app`](/app) folder.

 ## Sample, Screenshots and Demo 📱